What are extensions?

 When an extension script runs, various application attributes are preset:

-• userCurrent - the current user as a Script User.
-Note that only the user identifier, user logon reference and user credentials are available on the ScriptUser - other methods will return null.
+- userCurrent - the current user as a Script User.
+Note that only the user identifier, user logon reference and user capabilities are available on the ScriptUser - other methods will return null.

 The request object can contain anything.
 When invoked from the GetNode and SetNode services, this contains the full request from the service call.
 In this way, the extension script can respond to parameters passed in the URL, which are passed onto the GetNode and SetNode services.
 When an extension is invoked from a script, the request object can contain any XML message.
 Often it will contain a single JSON string.